ntnuiotenergy/OpenEMPIRE/README.md

 **Input data conversion**:
+CSV files are used as the standard input format, which can be found in the input_data folder.
-Excel data can be converted to .csv format using:
+Previous excel-based data can be converted to .csv format using:

 ```shell
 C:\Users\name\path_to_folder> python scripts/xlsx_to_csv.py -d europe_v51
 ```
 Or another dataset name.
-This will copy excel files in Data Handler/europe_v51 to .csv files input_data/europe_v51, as well as non-excel files.
+This will copy excel files in Data Handler/europe_v51 to .csv files input_data/europe_v51, as well as Scenario Data and Sources.
-.csv files can be used as input to EMPIRE using the csv_input_flag in the config.
+Any extra information in the excel sheets is put into input_data_extra, which may contain e.g. sources for specific entries.

 # Contributing